Brain-inspired Computational Intelligence via Predictive Coding: Implementations of Predictive Coding

+In the case of supervised learning, PC can be seen simply as a training algorithm for deep neural networks that can be used as an alternative to backprop.
+However, the two algorithms differ in terms of convergence, complexity, and performance, in ways that we now discuss.

-Here, we present theoretical results concerning the convergence properties of PC, as well as results that compare their learning capabilities against standard artificial neural networks trained with backprop.
-It is a common trend in the literature to compare the performance of biologically plausible algorithms to those of backprop, especially in supervised learning scenarios.
-Recent work has shown that PC can approximate the weight update of backprop, under specific conditions, on both MLPs (multilayer perceptrons) and within the more general framework of computational graphs \cite{whittington2017approximation, millidge2020predictive}.
+\paragraph{Similarities.} Recent work has shown that PC can approximate the weight update of backprop, under specific conditions, on both MLPs (multilayer perceptrons) and within the more general framework of computational graphs \cite{whittington2017approximation, millidge2020predictive, millidge2022backpropagation, rosenbaum2022relationship}.
 These conditions are restrictive in practice, as these results only hold if either the total prediction error on the network is infinitesimally small or the predictions are kept constant throughout the whole duration of the inference process, i.e., $\u^{\ell}_{i,t} = \u^{\ell}_{i,0}$ for every time step $t$.
 In practice, however, empirical studies have shown that for the approximation to hold, it suffices to have a small output error \cite{millidge2020predictive}.

-A similar line of work has also shown that simply adding a temporal scheduling to the updates of the weights and the neural activities leads to a weight update that is equivalent to that of backprop.
-This temporal scheduling, however, is only possible by adding an external control that triggers the updates at different time steps, hence reducing the biological plausibility of PC as well as possible implementations on neuromorphic hardware.
-Again, these results were first obtained in the setting of feedforward networks, and were later extended to the more general framework of computational graphs \cite{Song2020,salvatori2022reverse}.
-Similar works have also investigated similarities between PC and other neuroscience-inspired algorithms, such as contrastive Hebbian learning \cite{movellan1991contrastive}, target propagation \cite{bengio2014auto,lee2015difference,millidge2022backpropagation}, and equilibrium propagation \cite{scellier17,millidge2022theoretical}.
+A similar line of work has also shown that simply adding a temporal scheduling to the updates of the weights and the neural activities leads to a weight update that is equivalent to that of backprop \cite{Song2020,salvatori2022reverse}.
+This temporal scheduling, that sequentially updates the weights of different layers at different, pre-defined, time steps, is however implausible, as it requires external control that triggers the updates at different time steps \cite{zahid2023predictive}.